-At its core, hip-hop culture is a platform for unheard voices and stories from the margins of mainstream culture to be heard in their truest form.
+At its core, hip-hop culture is a platform for unheard voices and stories from the margins of society to be heard in their truest form.
 From the innovative, unruly New York artists that started it all in the 1970s and 80s all the way to today’s sing-rap crooners, hip-hop zeitgeists tend to speak against mainstream culture.
-As part of this speaking out, artists typically either tell their stories, like NWA describing police brutality in Los Angeles, or push back against common stories, like Kanye challenging gangsta rap and Black hypermasculinity in Graduation with lines such as “man, killing’s some wack shit.”
+As part of this speaking out, artists typically either tell their stories, like NWA describing police brutality, or push back against common stories, like Kanye challenging gangsta rap and Black hypermasculinity.
 Many of rap’s biggest acts—including Ye, Jay-Z, and Pac among others—have done both.

 For example, despite facing his own allegations of corniness, Drake has introduced Toronto culture and heightened sentimentality to hip-hop and popularized the seamless mesh of singing and rapping to go along with his criticism of peers who are afraid to be vulnerable in their music or don’t take music as seriously as he does.

 However an artist uses their voice, authenticity and uniqueness are essential qualities in legendary hip-hop acts.
 When the technical ability of two artists is comparable, the difference between one being widely respected and the other being “corny” is in the originality and realness of each artist.

 Artists that bring something new to the table, whether it’s a sound, flow, persona, or subject matter, can be celebrated despite flaws in musical ability.
 Artists with great or even exceptional ability that bring nothing new to the game, or use their platform to criticize more than they add to the game, are often labeled as corny.